State of AI & Digital Marketing

 We'll still use AI or another method to crunch these into topics and pain points.
 Content optimization will be done per topic and beyond our owned assets because the models are checking multiple sources before reaching a consensus.

+There's a race over AI prompt tracking right now, but this is mostly targeting tracking, not optimisation.
 2026 will require a huge learning curve for SEO professionals.

-Isaac Rudansky - Founder - AdVenture Media
+Isaac Rudansky - Founder - AdVenture Media, said that,

-Custom niche-specific software used to be reserved for enterprises with the revenue and payroll to substantiate 6-figure-plus investments to solve relatively small problems.
 Small businesses were stuck with off-the-shelf solutions for larger needs (payroll, CRM, etc.) but couldn't afford to build a solution to a unique middle-of-funnel engagement challenge.

 In 2026, I expect to see a real shift in how small businesses think about solutions available to them.
-We've seen this with our clients, being able to offer them systems and solutions that aren't overly complex, but they are specific and custom—tools and solutions they weren't even in the ballpark of 6-12 months ago.

 Jeff Coyle, Head of Strategy of Siteimprove, said that,